USTA Billie Jean King National Tennis Center: History

 The idea of the tennis center came about in January 1977, when William Hester, the then-incoming president of the USTA, saw the underused Singer Bowl on a flight into nearby LaGuardia Airport.
 He asked the City of New York to let him use the stadium and adjoining land for a tennis facility to host the U.S. Open.
 The stadium was heavily renovated and divided into two venues: Louis Armstrong Stadium and the adjoining grandstand.
 The National Tennis Center opened in August 1978.

 After rumors of a possible move to San Diego, a major upgrade and expansion began in March 1995.
-More land was committed to the USTA National Tennis Center, and in August 1997 the newly built Arthur Ashe Stadium replaced Louis Armstrong Stadium as the main court.
+During David Dinkins's mayoralty, the city negotiated a 99-year lease of city park space to the United States Tennis Association to create the USTA National Tennis Center.
+In August 1997 the newly built Arthur Ashe Stadium replaced Louis Armstrong Stadium as the main court.
 The four-year expansion was completed in 1999.
 Arthur Ashe Stadium holds more than 22,000 spectators while Louis Armstrong Stadium was downsized to hold just 10,000 spectators (the original size was 18,000).
 In 2006, at the location of the old indoor tennis building near the East Gate, work began on a 245,000-square-foot, multi-purpose tennis pavilion.
 The new facility was completed in 2008 and includes 12 courts, classrooms, fitness facilities, and a pro shop.
 It also includes a hospitality center, museum, and food commissary.
 Other renovations included the players’ lounge, locker rooms, and medical, training and office space.

 In 2011, the facility opened a new show court, Court 17, located in the southeast corner of the grounds, seating 2,500 to 3,000, making it small in comparison to the facility's other show courts.
-Next in size after those courts — Arthur Ashe Stadium, Louis Armstrong Stadium, and the Grandstand (the latter with a capacity of 8,125) — the court has large television screens and Hawk-Eye electronic line-calling capability which allows for player challenges.
+Next in size after those courts – Arthur Ashe Stadium, Louis Armstrong Stadium, and the Grandstand (the latter with a capacity of 8,125) – the court has large television screens and Hawk-Eye electronic line-calling capability which allows for player challenges.
 In constructing the new court, foundations from the 1939 and 1964 World's Fair were discovered, and the water table was found to be several feet higher than expected.
 Because the playing surface of Court 17 is below ground level, the new court has received the nickname of "The Pit".

-Beginning in 2013, the center underwent a $550 million renovation that included the erection of a retractable roof on the Arthur Ashe Stadium, which was completed for the 2017 US Open.
+Beginning in 2013, the center underwent a $550 million renovation that included the erection of a retractable roof on the Arthur Ashe Stadium, which was completed for the 2016 US Open.
 A new show court with 8,125 seats was opened in 2016 in the southwest corner of the complex, making it the third-largest court in the center (replacing the old Grandstand court).
 A new, 14,000-seat Louis Armstrong Stadium (also with a retractable roof) was constructed on the site of the original stadium, and was completed in time for the 2018 US Open.